tux4kids/tuxmath/docs/README.txt

   2. Many command-line options are supported (see above).

-  3. The "Options" screen allows several parameters to be set at run-time, or reset between individual games while the program is still running.
-  Currently supported settings include the math operations to be used for questions, the starting speed, the maximum value of answers (for division questions, this is the maximum size of the dividend, not actually the answer), and ranges of numbers to be used to generate questions.
-However, many settings are only selectable via the config file.
-This will be addressed in a later version of the program.

-  4. The Windows build is packaged with a simple GUI-based config program that can be used to set most of the options.

 Setting Administrative Options
 ------------------------------
   "Tux, of Math Command" allows parents/teachers to control whether the game